keijiro/ColorSuite/README.md

 optimized for the combination of the HDR rendering and the linear lighting.
 It's recommended to use with these features.

-#### White balancing is complex operation
+#### White balancing is complex

-Math operations used in the white balance is relatively complex altough the effect is subtle.
+Math operations used in the white balance adjustment is relatively complex even if the effect is very subtle.
 It should be kept untouched (or set to zero) whenever not needed.

 #### Use dither if banding